sagecontinuum/sage/platforms/pricelist.md

 4.  **Networking** — Mobile broadband, Starlink, wired, or WiFi networking

 Each component is priced separately, based on your scientific needs.
 The <a href="https://naise.northwestern.edu">Northwestern University / Argonne Institute for Science and Engineering (NAISE)</a> is the endpoint for purchasing contracts.
-The sum of all four pieces provides the total cost you should budget.
-You should plan for installation as well.
+The sum of all four pieces provides the total cost.
+Installation costs must be budgeted as well, and may require permits or installation contractors.
 For many installations, students or scientific staff can perform the needed work.
 However, for urban and tower deployments, special installation procedures may be required.
 Ask the Sage team for guidance estimating your installation costs – every installation is different.
 The data below will help scientists do basic planning before working with the Sage team to construct a specific configuration.

 ## Definitions: